sandmman/swift-enterprise-demo/README.md

 Linking ./.build/debug/DemoAppServer
 ```

-After compiling the application, you run the executable to launch it:
+Before you run the executable (i.e. `DemoAppServer`) to launch the application, make sure you [configure](#configuring-the-swift-enterprise-demo-application) the application.

 ```bash
 $ ./.build/debug/DemoAppServer